danielsaidi/website_danielsaidi/_posts/2019/2019-04-05-generic-swift-protocols.md

 icon:   swift
 ---

-Ever since starting to work with generics in Swift, I have been struggling with combining generics and protocols.
+For years, I've been struggling with combining generics and protocols in Swift.
 In this post, I'll describe how I finally made sense of it all.

 ## The problem with generic protocols